disj11/disj11.github.io/content/posts/notes-on-using-data-classes-in-kotlin.md

 }

 ```
-Is the `value` property of the `Point` class instance always positive?
-The answer is "No".
+The `value` property of the `Point` class is intended to be positive.
+However, the `copy()` function allows us to set an invalid value:
-We can set a negative value using the `copy()` function.
 ```kotlin
 val point = Point.of(10)